kayaozdogan/Fizik9/README.md

     - Pour oil into the mold and pour the mixture into it.

     - Add cocoa into the mixture and mix it.
-After that, pour it into the mold.
+Then, pour it into the mold.
 Then bake it in the 165°C preheated oven for 35-40 minutes.

     - Rest the cake at room temperature and pour the chocolate sauce.
 Serve it with slices.

+# Calories and Grams:
+**Total: 1600 grams - 5700kcal**
+**100 Grams of cake equals 356kcal**

+## Vücut Kitle Endeksi

+Annem: 164cm   59kg   VKİ: 21,9 kg / metrekare (Sağlıklı)
+Babam: 176cm   65kg   VKİ: 21 kg / metrekare (Sağlıklı)
+Abim:  175cm   62kg   VKİ: 20,2 kg / metrekare (Sağlıklı)
+Ben:   178cm   63kg   VKİ: 19,9 kg / metrekare (Sağlıklı)